Vinzent03/find-unlinked-files/README.md

-# Find unlinked files
+# Find unlinked files (files with no backlinks)

 ## Info
 This plugin goes through your whole vault and searches for files, which are linked nowhere.
+In other words: Files with no backlinks.

 In the end, it will create a file with a list of links to these unlinked files.
 Now you can either delete this unused files or link them somewhere in your vault.

 **Important:** I have not tested the performance in big vaults.